tianyuli12/tianyuli12.github.io/misc.md

 I have played for more than 15 years(from 5 years old).

 ### Games
 Especially rythm games, which I have played for more than 10 years.
-Such as: OM(quited), Deemo, Rythm Master Other games like LOL, Genshin Impact.
+Such as: OSU!Mania(quited), Deemo, Rythm Master.
+Other games like LOL, Genshin Impact.